RobertBeckebans/RBDOOM-3-BFG/README.md

 - Changed light interaction shaders to use Half-Lambert lighting like in Half-Life 2 to make the game less dark. https://developer.valvesoftware.com/wiki/Half_Lambert

+- True 64 bit HDR lighting with adaptive tone mapping and gamma-correct rendering in linear RGB space

+- Enhanced Subpixel Morphological Antialiasing
+	For more information see "Anti-Aliasing Methods in CryENGINE 3" and the docs at http://www.iryoku.com/smaa/

+- Filmic post process effects like Technicolor color grading and film grain

+- Additional ambient render pass to make the game less dark similar to the Quake 4 r_forceAmbient technique

 ___________________________________________________

 9) CONSOLE VARIABLES
 __________________________________________

+r_antiAliasing - Different Anti-Aliasing modes

 r_useShadowMapping 1 - Use soft shadow mapping instead of hard stencil shadows

+r_useHDR [0 or 1] - Use High Dynamic Range lighting

+r_hdrAutoExposure [0 or 1] - Adaptive tonemapping with HDR
+	This allows to have very bright or very dark scenes but the camera will adopt to it so the scene won't loose details

+r_exposure [0 ..
+1] - Default 0.5, Controls brightness and affects HDR exposure key
+	This is what you change in the video brightness options

+r_useSSAO [0 ..
+1] - Use Screen Space Ambient Occlusion to darken the corners in the scene

+r_useFilmicPostProcessEffects [0 or 1] - Apply several post process effects to mimic a filmic look"

 ___________________________________________________